wanx-troopers/wanx-troopers.github.io/holocine.md

 > another model using wan vae, another model with low quality outputs plagued by noise grids

 Apparently HoloCine is able to generate 241 frames in ComfyUI workflows in one go.
 Examples seen online contain plenty of cuts.
-It seems possible that while generating for 241 frames straight the model always inserts cuts.
+It is not 100% clear if the model is capable of generating 241 frames straight without inserts cuts or loops.
 Under this understanding the value of HoloCine is its ability to generate several scenes within 15sec limit with considerable character consistency - rather than ability to produce uninterrupted 15sec shots.